orr_2020_logo

 Quarterly statistics reporting the volume of passenger journeys, kilometres and revenue on the mainline network in Great Britain.
 Long-running time series on passenger journeys (Table 1220) and passenger kilometres (Table 1230) are updated annually.

-For details on how these statistics are compiled, please see our Passenger rail usage quality and methodology report and for information on any revisions, please see our Revisions Log.
+For details on how these statistics are compiled, please see our Passenger rail usage quality and methodology report and for information on any revisions, please see our Revisions log.

 Data and reports that include previous statistical releases on Passenger rail usage can be found on the National Archives.